 A massive opportunity but with a deadline.

-Solar Renewable Energy Credits (SRECs) Illinois’ renewable portfolio standard (RPS) means the state is committed to producing 25 percent of its electricity from renewable resources by 2025.
+Solar Renewable Energy Credits (SRECs) and Illinois’ renewable portfolio standard (RPS) means the state is committed to producing 25 percent of its electricity from renewable resources by 2025.

 That’s an ambitious goal, and to make it happen, the state has a program that rewards homeowners for helping Illinois reach that target.